mterwill/mterwill.com/content/_index.md

 ---

 <span style="font-size: 1.7em; padding-right: 5px;">&#128075;</span>
 I think I'm supposed to start this with some sort of title/tagline.
-That's hard.
+Hmm.
 Let's go with "techie" for now.

 I recently moved south to Atlanta where I work as a Site Reliability Engineer